-- Pause while you are waiting for the person you are supporting to complete a task that seems to be taking forever. - ➤ Be aware of the sensations in your body when the person is asking the same question for what feels like the 50th time in the last 10 minutes. - Notice how the seat of the car feels when you are sitting in a traffic jam. - Pay attention to your breathing for a few moments before cleaning up a big mess or doing a difficult task.
+- Pause as you wait for the person you're supporting to complete a task that seems to be taking forever. - Be aware of the sensations in your body when the person is asking the same question for what feels like the 50th time in the last 10 minutes. - Notice how the seat of the car feels when you are sitting in a traffic jam. - Pay attention to your breathing for a few moments before cleaning up a big mess or doing a difficult task.

-Find ways that you can make your practice a part of your caregiving and your other daily activities without taking any extra time to do it.
+Find ways that you can make these practices a part of your caregiving, and your other daily activities, without taking any extra time to do it.

 With repeated practice, you will be more aware of, and comfortable with, your feelings and the sensations in your body.
-You will learn to be more gentle with yourself.
+You will learn to be gentler with yourself.
 A moment's pause can give you a whole new outlook on life.